Terms Related to Surrogacy and Surrogate Decoded with Meaning – What Intended Parents Should Know

-A process through which female eggs and sperm are undergone fertilization outside the uterus in a controlled environment.
+A process through which fertilized female eggs and sperm undergo fertilization outside the uterus in a controlled environment.
 Generally, it can be a petri-dish or test tube.
 Usually, an experienced reproductive endocrinologist will carry out the process at a fertility clinic.
-Learn more about the best IVF experience at Physician’s Surrogacy Clinic & Agency, California.
+You can learn more about the best IVF experience at Physician’s Surrogacy Clinic & Agency, California.

 Frozen Embryo Transfer: